The Beach and Other Stories

 The rule for my pointing process is simple:

-a) I sit and let a desire for making a specific point to surface.
+a) I sit and let a desire, for making a specific point, come to surface.

 b) I ‘call’ the point by writing its name on a white page (ex: melting point, critical point, meeting point, burning point, still point, dead point, last point, red point, resolution point etc.)